EvolOfThings/Evoluron/Evoluron.md

  - You should get it together now.
 You always knew you were gonna move out, and you have.
 Next step!

+ - How long are you going to wait before you demand the best for yourself?
+Ppl admire the man that shows fortitude in adversities.

  -